 When the bankruptcy forms went through a major modernization in 2015, Best Case seamlessly integrated the updates so well that they never disrupted workflow, according to Steiden.
 “When we had big changes to the forms, I was concerned that the updates would make it harder for me to do my job, but that never happened.
 Best Case implemented the changes perfectly.
 Plus, they stayed on top of keeping me informed about the changes before they happened.”

 For Steiden, the type of bankruptcy filing and preparation software a lawyer uses can make or break their law firm.
 “I have a friend of mine who started using some off-name software that really wasn’t making his life easier.
-I said to him, ‘Look, if you’re serious about this and you really want to succeed, you need to go with Best Case Bankruptcy, because if you’re not going to go with the best, don’t even bother.
-You’re never going to get what you want, and the off-name guys won’t meet your expectations.
-Best Case is the only option; they’re the crème-de-la-creme.”
+I said to him, ‘Look, if you’re serious about this and you really want to succeed, you need to go with Best Case, because if you’re not going to go with the best, don’t even bother.
+You’re never going to get what you want, and the off-name guys won’t meet your expectations.’
+Best Case is the only option; it’s the crème-de-la-crème.”